 3. Pink Sands and Natural Pools

 Like Tikehau, Makemo is blessed with stretches of sand that take on a pinkish hue from crushed coral and foraminifera.
-It was beautiful.
+It is beautiful.

 We spent a lot of time on both sides of the atoll.
 In contrast to the serene lagoon side, the ocean shoreline is rocky and wild.